 GST applies to this course 3 and is included where applicable

-OTHER EXTERNAL FEES approx. $588.00 2 – covers one theory exam fee, study guide, AirServices publications and charts.
-Non-tuition fees are payable separately to external providers.
+OTHER EXTERNAL FEES approx. $340.00 2 – study guide (if required), AirServices publications and charts (if required).
+Other external fees are payable separately to external providers.

-- Differences training on larger twin engine aircraft:
+- Differences training on larger twin engine aircraft (only available to applicants with a current Multi Engine Aircraft Class Rating):

 - BN2 Islander $1870.00 2